AdobeDocs/campaign-standard.en/help/channels/using/configuring-transactional-event.md

 >[!NOTE]
 >
->The number of transactinoal events can have an impact on your platform.
+>The number of transactional events can have an impact on your platform.
 To ensure optimal performance, make sure you delete unused events.
 See [Deleting an event](../../channels/using/publishing-transactional-event.md#deleting-an-event).

 ## Defining the event attributes {#defining-the-event-attributes}